Wang-Lin-boop/GeminiMol/README.md

 ## Application

-_As a molecular representation model, GeminiMol finds applications in **ligand-based virtual screening, target identification, and quantitative structure-activity relationship (QSAR)** modeling of small molecular drugs.
-Moreover, by exploring the encoding space of GeminiMol, it enables **scaffold hopping** and facilitates the generation of innovative molecules._
+_As a molecular representation model, GeminiMol finds applications in **ligand-based virtual screening, target identification, and quantitative structure-activity relationship (QSAR)** modeling of small molecular drugs._

 ![benchmark](imgs/benchmark.png)

-_To ensure the accurate evaluation of the model's performance, we have additionally devised a competitive-performance baseline method utilizing molecular fingerprints.
-This baseline method has demonstrated competitive performance compared to state-of-the-art traditional methods in the application tasks.
-GeminiMol has demonstrated comparable or even superior performance compared to the current state-of-the-art baseline method in various statistical metrics across these tasks.
-Furthermore, it demonstrates a remarkable ability to attain balanced superior performance across multiple diverse tasks **without the necessity of additional fine-tuning or hyperparameter readjustment**._

-## Applying GeminiMol into drug discovery
+### Applying GeminiMol into drug discovery

 _We have provided Cross-Encoder and GeminiMol models that can be used directly for inference.
 For common drug discovery tasks, you can make predictions with the following commands._